sergioramos/inverted/readme.md

 ```json
 ["b"]
 ```
-Notice how the result don't include the user `3` because it doesn't have the *"brand"* `facet`.
+Notice how the result don't include the user `3` because it doesn't have the *brand* `facet`.

-You can also combine `facets` with `ids` to provide property based queries:
+You can also combine `facets` with `id`'s to provide property based queries:
 ```json
 {
   "3": {